drug-design/course/docs/chapters/ligand-based-approaches.md

 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[Inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.

-The family of the epidermal growth factor receptor (EGF-R) belongs to the larger class of the trans-membrane growth factor receptor protein kinases.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='ligand-based-approaches/egf-r-protein-tyrosine-kinase-inhibitors-e40ba8d8'><i class='fa fa-play' aria-hidden='true'></i></button>The family of the epidermal growth factor receptor (EGF-R) belongs to the larger class of the trans-membrane growth factor receptor protein kinases.
 Inhibitors of this enzyme therefore have great therapeutic potential in the treatment of malignant and nonmalignant epithelial diseases.
 Staurosporine, a microbial alkaloid was found to have some inhibitory effect competing with ATP, the cofactor of the protein kinases.
 *[Inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[Inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.